ywj-github/S2PLN/README.md

 The code repo for the paper "Learning a Spoof Pattern Generation Network with Identity Disentanglement for Semi-Supervised Cross-Domain Face Anti-Spoofing"

-The motivation of the proposed DBMNet method:
+The motivation of the proposed S2PLN method:

 ## Table of Contents